flexatone/present-df-typing/doc/pycon-2025/slides.md

 A type of `TypeVar`

-A zero or more "placeholder" in the type parameters
+A type parameter placeholder for zero or more concrete types

 Supports `tuple`-like flexibility

-Can mix with one or more `TypeVar`
+Can mix with `TypeVar`

 </v-clicks>
 </Transform>